pb4git/Nash-DQN-CSB-Article/README_cp.md

 ## Other Algorithms
 We used Q learning but it is important to understand there are many other reinforcement learning algorithms which could be used.
 For example, fenrir recently made a very strong bot using a flavor of the [A2C](https://medium.freecodecamp.org/an-intro-to-advantage-actor-critic-methods-lets-play-sonic-the-hedgehog-86d6240171d) algorithm.
 This algorithm is part of a broader family of policy gradient algorithms, where instead of learning a value function as in Q learning, a policy is learned.
 One argument in favor of such methods is that learning a policy is in principle simpler because it is intuitively easier to decide which move is best, than it is to understand the precise value one can expect from playing a move.

-An other, very famous, algorithm one could use is [Alpha Zero](https://arxiv.org/pdf/1712.01815.pdf), where a network outputs both a policy and a value in a given state and a Monte carlo search is used as a target to improve the policy and value.
+An other, very famous, algorithm one could use is [Alpha Zero](https://arxiv.org/pdf/1712.01815.pdf), where a network outputs both a policy and a value in a given state and a Monte carlo tree search is used as a target to improve the policy and value.
 As searching is inherently part of the algorithm, it is even more convenient than our Q learning approach to use the 75ms to enhance play.
 And as we saw, using a MCTS search on top of our Q values gave very large improvements.

 # Appendix
 ## Training behavior: First Iterations